JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-06-roberta_token_classifier_icelandic_ner_is.md

 - This model is imported from `Hugging Face`.

-- It's been trained using `roberta` fine-tuned model on Icelandic texts.
+- This model was fine-tuned on the MIM-GOLD-NER dataset for the Icelandic language, leveraging `Roberta` embeddings and `RobertaForTokenClassification`.

 ## Predicted Entities